Dander on Cats – Diagnosis & Prevention

 Creating a Suitable Environment for Your Cat

-Maintaining a suitable environment for your cat is crucial in preventing dandruff.
+Maintaining a suitable environment for your cat is crucial in preventing dander.
 Ensure proper humidity levels in the living space, provide a balanced and nutritious diet, and offer ample opportunities for exercise and mental stimulation.

 Regular Veterinary Check-ups and Preventive Care